deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/refusal_or_registration_of_sharing_agreement/test_4_2_3_1/result_simpl.md

 create self-description, etc.
 Therefore, in the context of [Simpl-Open](https://code.europa.eu/simpl/simpl-open), users are the participants in the context of the current test.
-[Simpl-Open](https://code.europa.eu/simpl/simpl-open) uses the EDC connection for handling data space protocols, thus it also includes EDC APIs for contract negotiation, status messages, and logs.
+[Simpl-Open](https://code.europa.eu/simpl/simpl-open) uses the EDC connection for handling [Dataspace Protocol](https://docs.internationaldataspaces.org/ids-knowledgebase/dataspace-protocol), thus it also includes EDC APIs for contract negotiation, status messages, and logs.
 [Simpl-Open](https://code.europa.eu/simpl/simpl-open) also provides a UI to reflect the negotiation status as follows: